jackhistorynorton/world_history_1/conversations-2-1101.md

 ![Publish your post. ][3]

-[3]: images/conversations-2-1101/publish-your-post-.png
+[3]: images/conversations-2-1101/publish-your-post-.png "Image of Wordpress website"

-## Time to complete
+### Time to complete

 I expect it should take you about an hour to find two sources that work well together, another hour to figure out how to write an interesting post, and two hours to write, edit, and publish your post.

-## Don't miss!
+### Don't miss!

 This is as close to traditional history paper as you get in this class.
 500 words is about two pages, which is not easy to write well.
 Give yourself time.
 When students have succeeded on this assignment in the past is when they broke it into chunks and worked and though about it over an entire week.
 Students that dumped a couple of hastily found sources into a rambling "this is what I think about things on the internet" have struggled to earn decent grades.

-## Grading Criteria
+### Grading Criteria

 Student:

-1. Located a credible news story, pinterest pin, tweet or wordpress post about a contemporary (2018) issue about an **issue** related directly to the Mongols, the black death, the Renaissance, or Mansa Musa.
+1. Located a credible news story, pinterest pin, tweet or wordpress post about a contemporary (2019) issue about an **issue** related directly to the Mongols, the black death, the Renaissance, or Mansa Musa.

 2. Located a credible *primary source* that explains the importance of the **issue** that you've identified.